fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

 Closures
 --------

 What we've done above is only possible because Python supports *closures*.
-A closure is a function that has access to the variables from the scope it was defined in.
-The `node` function is a good example of this: `head` and `tail` aren't explicitly passed in as arguments, but it can access them all the same.
+A closure is, roughly speaking, a function that has access to the variables from the scope it was defined in.
+The `node` function is a good example of this: `head` and `tail` aren't explicitly passed in as arguments, but it's still able to use them all the same.
 Each time we call `make_list`, a new instance of `node` is returned that references the new versions of `head` and `tail`.

 Our list is nothing more than a chain of nested closures.
 When we call the outermost closure and pass it `"tail"` as an argument, it returns the next closure in the chain (i.e. the next node in the list).